 All sunscreens are required by the FDA to pass certain tests.
 As our customers’ safety is our top priority, we’re happy to comply!
 You can see our test results by clicking the links above and learn a little more below about how the tests are performed and what they measure.

 There are two main types of UV rays: UVA rays (those responsible for aging and other damage) and UVB rays (those responsible for burning).
 Think of the “A” in UVA as standing for aging, and the “B” in UVB as standing for burning.

 This test is not done on people, but is instead done in vitro.
 An even layer of sunscreen is applied to a roughened PMMA (acrylic) plate and exposed to UV light.
 This test measures the percent of the total spectrum a product protects from by determining how much of the UVA/UVB light gets through.
-According to the FDA, sunscreens can be classified as “broad spectrum” only when their critical wavelength is longer than 370 nm.
+According to the FDA, sunscreens can be classified as “broad spectrum” only when their critical wavelength is equal to or longer than 370 nm.